JC Travels

 Santorini also was heavily based on shopping, but the cliffside towns and overall architecture made it much more interesting.
 We went to both of the main towns on the island, Fira and Oia.
 Oia is the famous town with the blue domes while Fira is the primary port (with a cable car to get to the top).

-Oia blue domes Santorini
+Oia Santorini — famous blue domes Oia Santorini cliffside

-Oia — the famous blue-domed clifftop town on the northern tip of Santorini
+Oia — the famous blue-domed town

 Fira

-Donkeys on the trail to Fira
+Donkeys on the trail to Fira · Cathedral in Fira

-Cathedral in Fira · quick drink before heading back to the ship
+Quick drink before heading back to the ship

-"Overall, and this is probably heresy, the highlights of Mykonos and Santorini are the historic white towns — but they are very stark with no greenery, dark brown coasts, and very few sand beaches.
-The Adriatic was much more scenic.
-Santorini is spectacular — but imagine the pictures without the buildings."
+Overall, and this is probably heresy, the highlights of Mykonos and Santorini are the historic white towns but they are very stark with no greenery, dark brown coasts, and very few sand beaches (and therefore little turquoise water).
+The Adriatic Sea (Croatia and Montenegro) was much more scenic.
+Santorini is spectacular, but imagine the pictures attached without the buildings.

 Leaving Santorini